Procedures & Services from Our Dental Office in Wayzata, MN

 All three of our dentists specialize in a variety of different preventative, general, and cosmetic dental procedures, which ensure that you are able to get all of your dental work needs performed at our office.
 Furthermore, you will always be treated with the personalized attention you deserve when you come to our office, which helps us deliver you the best oral health results possible.
+Count on us when you need teeth whitening in Plymouth.

 How you care for your teeth at home is one of the key factors to keeping a beautiful, healthy smile that will last a lifetime.
 Keeping your teeth and gums healthy isn’t a challenge if you know how to care for them properly.
 Our dentists recommend that you eat balanced meals, reduce the number of sugary snacks you eat, and brush and floss on a regular basis to control the plaque and bacteria in your mouth.
 Brushing should happen at least twice a day using a soft bristle brush while daily flossing should be used to clean the spaces between your teeth and disrupt plaque colonies.